riedemannai/parakeet-mlx-server/README.md

 Neuro-Parakeet MLX Server is an OpenAI-compatible FastAPI server for audio transcription using Parakeet-MLX models.
 The server is specifically optimized for Apple Silicon (MLX) and provides a fully compatible API to OpenAI's Whisper API.

-This server is designed to work with the [NeurologyAI/neuro-parakeet-mlx](https://huggingface.co/NeurologyAI/neuro-parakeet-mlx) model, a fine-tuned Parakeet TDT 0.6B model optimized for German medical/neurological speech recognition.
+This server is designed to work with the [NeurologyAI/neuro-parakeet-mlx](https://huggingface.co/NeurologyAI/neuro-parakeet-mlx) model, a fine-tuned Parakeet TDT 0.6B model optimized for German neurology and neuro-oncology terminology.

 ## Features

 * 🚀 **OpenAI-Compatible API** - Direct drop-in replacement for OpenAI Whisper API
 * 🍎 **Apple Silicon Optimized** - Uses MLX for optimal performance on Mac (M1/M2/M3/M4)
 * 📝 **Automatic Transcription** - Supports various audio formats (WAV, MP3, FLAC, M4A, etc.)
-* 🏥 **Medical Domain Specialized** - Optimized for German medical terminology (1.04% WER)
+* 🧠 **Neurology & Neuro-Oncology Specialized** - Optimized for German neurology and neuro-oncology terminology
 * 🌍 **Multilingual** - Supports multiple languages (optimized for German)
 * ⚡ **Fast** - Optimized for local inference with MLX
 * 🔧 **Easy to Use** - Simple installation and configuration